 - App Install Deferrals (PSADT support) – Tech Preview

 - This adds native support for PSADT (and really any other powershell based or custom app) that has a defer function.
 You can put in the “defer” exit code after enabling “Allow User Install Deferral” on the new Assignment page.
-I’ll have a whole blog on this soon!
-Note that you will need to submit a SaaS ticket in order for this feature to get enabled in your environment.
-And since it’s still Tech Preview, I’d recommend only doing it in a UAT or Dev environment.
-If you have access to the shared CN135 environment, it’s available there too.
+Check out my blog for more details.

 - New App Assignment Page

-- We now have a new UI for the assignment page for apps (as seen above).
-Slick!
+- There is now a new UI for the assignment page for apps.

 2003 – Cloud (SaaS) Only